Dustin Rhodes

-Dustin Patrick Runnels (born April 11, 1969) is an American semi-retired professional wrestler.
-He is currently signed with All Elite Wrestling (AEW), where he performs under the ring name Dustin Rhodes.
-He is best known for his multiple tenures with WWE from 1995 to 2019 under ring name Goldust.
+Dustin Patrick Runnels (born April 11, 1969) is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), in which he performs under the ring name Dustin Rhodes and is a former AEW TNT Champion.
+He also appears in AEW's sister promotion Ring of Honor (ROH), where is a member of the Sons of Texas stable.
+In ROH, Rhodes is a former ROH World Six-Man Tag Team Champions alongside Sons of Texas stablemates Marshall and Ross Von Erich.

+He is best known for wrestling in the World Wrestling Federation/WWE from 1995 to 2018 (on and off), under the ring name Goldust.
 A second generation wrestler, he is the son of WWE Hall of Famer Dusty Rhodes and the half-brother of Cody Rhodes.
 He is also known for his appearances with World Championship Wrestling (WCW) and Total Nonstop Action Wrestling (TNA).

-Between WWF/WWE and WCW, Runnels has won 23 total championships.
-In WCW, he was a two-time United States Heavyweight Champion, a one-time Six-Man Tag Team Champion, and a two-time World Tag Team Champion.
-In WWF/WWE, he is a three-time Intercontinental Champion, nine-time Hardcore Champion, one-time World Tag Team Champion, and two-time WWE Tag Team Champion.
-Runnels has also appeared in the fourth most Royal Rumble matches, at 13.
-Runnels headlined multiple pay-per-view events for the WWF and WCW during the 1990s.
+Between WWE, WCW, ROH, and AEW, Runnels has won 26 total championships.
+In WCW, he was a two-time WCW United States Heavyweight Champion, a one-time WCW World Six-Man Tag Team Champion, and a two-time WCW World Tag Team Champion.
+In the WWF/WWE, he is a three-time WWF Intercontinental Champion, nine-time WWE Hardcore Champion, one-time World Tag Team Champion, and two-time WWE Tag Team Champion.
+He won his first AEW championship, the TNT Championship, in July 2025 at All In, after having been one of the first talents since the company's inception in 2019.

+Runnels has also appeared in the Sixth most Royal Rumble matches, at 13.
+Runnels headlined multiple pay-per-view events for WWE (then WWF) and WCW during the 1990s.